Can Chameleon fields be the source of both the dark energy dipole and the CMB dipole?: Chameleon fields

 \section{Chameleon fields}

-Evidence for the accelerated expansion of the universe and time-dependent changes in the micro structure has led to the introduction of a scalar field with mass $H_{0}$, which is the current Hubble constant value.
-If such a field exists, it must be paired with matter in order to satisfy the principle of equivalence.
-In 2003, Justin Khoury and Amanda Weltman\citep{Khoury} studied these fields and contented that the mass associated with these fields depends on the local density of matter in the universe.
-They also showed that the interaction range of these fields on Earth is about $ 1 mm$ and on scale of the solar system is of the order of $10-10^4 AU$.
-In these studies, all the boundaries and principles of general relativity have been entered, and it is predicted that Newton fixed measurement probes such as the SEE will achieve a value of a single order of magnitude at its present value on Earth in the future.
-Considering the normalized action of Hilbert-Einstein as:
+Evidence for the accelerated expansion of the universe and time-dependent changes in the fine structure constant has led to the introduction of a scalar field with mass from order $H_{0}$, which is the Hubble flow constant value.
+If this field exists, it must be coupled with matter to satisfy the Equivalence principle.
+In 2003, Justin Khoury and Amanda Weltman (\cite{Khoury}) studied these fields and contended that the mass associated with these fields depends on the local density of matter in the universe.
+They also showed that the interaction range of these fields on Earth is about $1 \, \text{mm}$ and on a scale of the solar system is of the order of $10-10^4 \, \text{AU}$.
+All the limits and principles of general relativity have been included in these studies, predicting that Newton's constant measuring probes like SEE will obtain a different value from the order of one to its current value on the ground.